best-practice-and-impact/govcookiecutter/README.md

 ## Getting started with `govcookiecutter` for your projects

+> ⚠️ Full functionality is only available for Unix-based systems (macOS, Linux, ...).
+For Windows systems, you will
+> need your own way of handling secrets, and will not have access to helper commands in the `Makefile`; further details
+> are available in this [issue][issue-windows-os]!

-> ⚠️ Only Unix-based systems (macOS, Linux, ...), and Python projects for GitHub or GitLab are supported — feel free to
+> ⚠️ Python or Python with R projects for GitHub or GitLab are supported — feel free to [contribute](#contributing) to
-> [contribute](#contributing) to support other operating systems/programming languages!
+> support other operating systems/programming languages!

 To use this template to start your next coding project, make sure your system meets the [requirements](#requirements-to-create-a-cookiecutter-template).